home

 Sustained Hiss for Long R&B Phrases

 Build breath capacity for extended melismatic passages.
-Master the support needed for Whitney Houston-style ballad phrases.
+Train the support you need for Whitney Houston-style ballad phrases with the sustained hiss.

 Why Hissing Exercises Stop Voice Shaking Immediately